-Reckless Abandonment
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 Grindr acknowledges receiving complaints from Herrick, who said he has sent more than 50, but the company has taken no action.
 In his state court complaint, Herrick makes claims against Grindr for negligence, intentional and negligent infliction of emotional distress, and its misrepresentations regarding the safety of its user community.

-On January 27, before Grindr succeeded in having the case removed to federal court — based on its interstate membership — a state trial court ordered the company to “immediately disable” the impersonating profiles.
+On January 27, before Grindr succeeded in having the case removed to federal court — based on the company being headquartered outside of New York, the state where Herrick is a resident and brought the case — a state trial court ordered the company to “immediately disable” the impersonating profiles.
 On February 21, Herrick asked the federal court to extend the temporary restraining order, which was due to expire, but Caproni turned him down the following day.

 Herrick’s problem is that despite his ability to show the harm he is suffering, federal courts, including the New York-based Second Circuit Court of Appeals, have ruled that companies like Grindr generally can’t be held liable for harm caused by content posted by its users unless it plays an active editorial role in the substance of that content.
 Grindr would only lose its immunity under the CDA “if it assists in the ‘development of what [makes] the content unlawful,’” Caproni found.
 The “neutral assistance” Grindr’s technology provides is not enough to make it liable.

-Note: [Editor’s note: Due to an editing error the reason for the removal of the case from state to federal court was inaccurately described in the original posting of this story.]